edvargas/study/awsStudy.md

         - Germany users may be redirected to the US (if that's the lowest latency)
         - Can be associated with HEalth Checks (has a failover capability)

+    - Failover (Active-Passive)
+        - Once one mandatory Instance is associate with Route 53, and we get an unhealthy statate, Route 53 automatically redirect to another Instance, this secondary instance also can be associated with a Health Check

+    - Geolocation
+        - Different from Latency-based
+        - This routing is based on user location
+        - Specify location by Continen, Country or by US State (if ther's overlapping, most precise location selected)
+        - Should create a "Default" record (in case there's no match on location)
+        - Use Cases: website localization, restrict content distribution, load balancing, ...
+        - Can be associated with Health Checks

+    - Geoproximity
+        - images/img10
+        - Route traffic to your resources based on the geographic location of users and resources
+        - Ability to shift more traffic to resources based on the defines bias
+        - To change the size of the geographic region, specify bias values:
+            - To expand (1 to 99) - more traffic to the resource
+            - To shrink (-1 to -99) - less traffic to the resource

+        - Resources can be:
+            - AWS resources (specify AWS region)
+            - Non-AWS resources (speficy Latitude and Longitude)
+        - You must use Route 53 Traffic Flow (advanced) to use this feature

+    - Multi-Value
+        - Use when routing traffic to multiple resources
+        - Route 53 return multiple values/resources
+        - Can be associated with Health Checks (return only values for healthy resources)
+        - Up to healthy records are returned for each Multi-Value query
+        - Multi-Value is not a substitute for having an ELB, the idea it's to be a client-side load balancing

 - Health Checks
     - HTTP Health Checks are only for public resources
     - Health Check => Automated DNS Failover: